 In the event of weather or unexpected circumstances that results in closing of the College, students are expected to make up the multisensory lab experience.
-The student may attend another laboratory that same week or if none is available, contact lab coordinator for further direction on making up the lab within the week.
+The student may attend another laboratory that same week or if none is available, contact the lab coordinator for further direction on making up the lab within the week.
 Proof of lab completion must be submitted within one week of the missed lab.
-WAIT for the College announcement.
-DO NOT CALL ANY INSTRUCTOR, THE HOSPITAL OR THE

-GUIDE TO NURSING ACTION WHEN AN INCIDENT OCCURS TO A CLIENT
+GUIDE TO NURSING ACTION WHEN AN INCIDENT\ OCCURS TO A CLIENT

 - 1. The nursing student reports immediately to the nursing instructor. - 2.
 The nursing student and instructor notify the nurse in charge.
 The physician is notified by the nurse in charge of the unit. - 3.
 The supervisor of the unit and nursing administrator of the agency are notified by the nurse in charge. - 4.
 The student and instructor assess the client's condition.
 Any necessary nursing measures to be taken are determined by the instructor (in cooperation with the nurse in charge of the unit) who guides the student to implement them.
 The client is to receive maximum physical and emotional support.
 The student is to remain with the client during any critical period (if appropriate and applicable). - 5.
 The student and instructor attend the client when the physician arrives if practical and/or possible.
 The physician may wish to ask questions about the incident.
 He/she should be informed as to exactly what happened. - 6.
 The agency policy is to be followed concerning the completion of INCIDENT REPORTS.
 The student responsible for the incident is to write the report.
-The report is to be clear, correct, and as concise as possible, utilizing quote from involved person as much as possible.
+The report is to be clear, correct, and as concise as possible, utilizing quotes from the involved person as much as possible.
 Complete all information required.
 Pay particular attention to times, sequential order of facts. - 7.
 The Chairperson of the Nursing Department is to be notified as soon as it is convenient for the student and/or instructor to do so.
 This is to be followed by a meeting with the Chairperson of the department.
-A copy of the incident report is to be given to the chairperson of the department. - 8.
+A copy of the hospital incident report is to be given to the chairperson of the department if possible.
+A separate clinical incident report is to be completed in conjunction with the clinical instructor and reviewed with the Chairperson. - 8.
 The student involved in the incident is not to talk to anyone about the incident except her instructor, the physician, a representative of nursing administration of the agency, or the Department Chairperson.
 If further direction is needed, the student should contact the Nursing Department Chairperson.

-"An incident is any happening which is not consistent with the routine operation of the hospital or the routine care of a particular client.
+\ "An incident is any happening which is not consistent with the routine operation of the hospital or the routine care of a particular client.
 It may be an accident or a situation which might result in an accident."